Leadership Development Program

 In his book, Stepping Stones to Success, Dr. Michael O’Connor explains, “The effective leader’s greatest contribution is to the growth of the organization, while the effective manager’s most essential contribution is to its survival and stability.
 The leader role requires a focus on strategic exploration and development, while the managerial role calls for optimizing the tactical implementation of adopted organizational strategies to make sure they succeed.”

-In Leadership Development, the curriculum focuses on developing both leadership and management capabilities.
+In our Leadership Development Program, the curriculum focuses on developing both leadership and management capabilities.
 Both are necessary in every organization, and those in key positions should possess capabilities in both areas.
 At a minimum, people in key positions need awareness of both in order to create the balance necessary in their organizations.